-Building influencer relationships is currently affordable.
+Building influencer relationships is still an affordable practice.
 And these relationships will have value for a long time to come.
 But it won’t last for long.

-Here are some other tangible results to social influencer marketing:
+Here are some other tangible results of influencer engagement:

 - It’s trackable: There’s plenty of data to determine whether you’re targeting the right influencer and whether or not they bring a strong ROI.
 We’ll cover this in more depth shortly.

-- It’s native: Content created by influencers are non-interruptive.
+- It’s native: Content created by influencers is non-interruptive.
 They sit within the context of the platform they create on.

 - Consumers are sick of ads: Banner blindness is a condition that grows with each new emerging marketing platform.
 Influencer marketing gets you over this hurdle.

 - It helps SEO: User-generated content accounts for 25% of organic search for the world’s top 20 brands.

 Now you see how powerful social influencer marketing is, let’s get into some cutting-edge techniques on how to properly execute it.

 Identifying the right influencers is half the game.
 If you target an influencer who has access to a large audience that doesn’t care about your message and you’ll waste huge amounts of money.